 A highly sensitive person is also keenly aware of how his or her decisions affect them or other people.
 Therefore, they can have a little more struggle to make decisions, even over simple things.
 Having to make a decision can also lead to stress and withdrawal from other people.

 If you feel like you’re often indecisive, I’ve recently shared some helpful tips about that here: How To Stop Being So Indecisive

 4. You Pick Up On Tiny Details

 Sensitivity is not only negative, though.
 In some cases, it’s almost a superpower.

-Highly sensitive people have a tremendous amount of empathy – they know exactly how others are feeling at any given moment.
+A highly sensitive person has a tremendous amount of empathy – they know exactly how others are feeling at any given moment.
 What’s more, they can literally absorb other people’s emotions.
 Depending on who they are with, this can become either very helpful or burdensome.

-Highly sensitive people are also sensitive to time pressure.
-Whether it’s a big project, exam or even a to-do list, they tend to crumble under pressure.
-To perform at the best of their abilities, HSPs need a low stress environment with plenty of time to complete tasks and if these conditions are met, they can give extraordinary results!
+A highly sensitive person is usually sensitive to time pressure.
+Whether it’s a big project, exam, or even a to-do list, they tend to crumble under pressure.
+To perform at the best of their abilities, HSPs need a low-stress environment with plenty of time to complete tasks and if these conditions are met, they can give extraordinary results!

 As I’ve mentioned at the beginning of this article, a highly sensitive person might be sensitive to stimuli, such as noise.
 If you often jump out of your skin at sudden noises – like a car backfiring or even louder scenes in the movies – then you probably fall into this group of people.